Jordan-Krogmann/google_trends/README.md

 # google_trends
-Few examples at pulling Google Trend data using the gtrends package in R
+Few examples at pulling Google Trend data using the gtrends package in R.  The sample code below is my version of the Spurious Correlations.

 ``` r